Switzerland entry requirements for UK travellers

-Everything a UK traveller needs to know before visiting Switzerland — passport and visa rules, recommended vaccines with lead times, and whether you need an International Driving Permit.
+Everything a UK traveller needs to know before visiting Switzerland: visa and passport rules, recommended vaccines with lead times, and whether you need an International Driving Permit.

 Entry requirements for Switzerland